authentik SCIM Provisioning

 and Groups

 sections.
-It's best if you log in as the default admin user and attach a desired Role
+It’s best to log in as the default admin user and attach the desired Role

 to each group to ensure that the users have the necessary permissions.